Training Tips and Insights

 I try and maintain a very open mind when it comes to the dog training methods I employ.
 For me, anything goes.
 It really depends on the situation and the dog I am working with.
 I never rule any method out unless I have directly experienced it for myself and found it to be lacking.
 People who insist on attributing some type of label to my training approach would probably describe me as a balanced trainer; however, none of the approaches I employ involve balancing equal amounts of anything.

-Five Reasons Not to Board and Train Your Dog
+Five Reasons Not to Board and Train Your Dog in denver

 The Problem with Board and Train